 Even Bloomberg says that simulating real exam or test conditions can be really beneficial to helping you prepare for the actual exams!

 Surprisingly enough, being in a specific physical state while doing papers means that our body learns to attach doing papers to that state.
 In this way, when the actual day of the exam comes, our body will become triggered to enter a ‘doing papers’ state.

 In other words, we will be very comfortable and familiar while doing the paper, since we’ve been in the same situation countless times and this is no different.

 Tip 3: Switch up topics while preparing for the exams

-Although it is important to focus on certain topic while studying for the exams, it is also equally important to ensure that we get exposure to a wide variety of topics while we study.
+Although it is important to focus on certain topics while studying for exams, it is also equally important to ensure that we get exposure to a wide variety of topics while we study.
 The reason for this is if we consistently do the same topic over and over, there will come a time when we get tired of the topic.
 Once we get too used to the topic, it is wise to switch to a newer one.
-In this way, we ensure that we keep our brain fresh.
+In this way, we ensure that we keep our brains fresh.
 To stay on one topic for too long is ineffective in the long run.